robalexdev/uuidv8-xkcd-221/README.rst

-A standards compliant UUIDv8 implementation using the [XKCD 221 random number algorithm](https://xkcd.com/221/).
+A standards compliant UUIDv8 implementation using the `XKCD 221 random number algorithm <https://xkcd.com/221/>`__.

 What is this?
 =============

-[RFC 9562 - Universally Unique IDentifiers (UUIDs)](https://datatracker.ietf.org/doc/rfc9562/) defines the UUIDv8 format as:
+`RFC 9562 - Universally Unique IDentifiers (UUIDs) <https://datatracker.ietf.org/doc/rfc9562/>`__ defines the UUIDv8 format as:

     UUIDv8 provides a format for experimental or vendor-specific use cases.
 The only requirement is that the variant and version bits